Yazmin Oukhellou Spills Out Of Low-Cut Top In Nearly Nude Snapshot

 Yazmin Oukhellou ditched the white blazer and business casual style from her previous Instagram post and went for a nearly nude look as she rocked a strapless white top with an exceptionally low-cut neckline.

-On Friday morning, The Only Way Is Essex star stripped down to little more than her birthday suit in her latest Instagram snapshot.
+On Friday morning, The Only Way is Essex star stripped down to little more than her birthday suit in her latest Instagram snapshot.
 The TV personality left little to the imagination as the low-cut undersized top left most of her curvaceous bosom spilling out of the top.
 The neckline of the top dipped in just enough in the middle for the brunette bombshell to flaunt every inch of cleavage.

-Oukhellou had her head turned to the side showing off the tight bun her long dark locks were pulled up into.
-The 25-year-old kept things simple in the style and accessories department rocking a small pair of earrings, a light lip color, and pink nails.
+Oukhellou had her head turned to the side, showing off the tight bun her long, dark locks were pulled up into.
+The 25-year-old kept things simple in the style and accessories department, rocking a small pair of earrings, a light lip color, and pink nails.

-The lack of color and the white background only further enhanced Yazmin’s busty torso along with the black and purple cosmetic product she had her fingers wrapped around.
+The lack of color and the white background only further enhanced Yazmin’s busty torso, along with the black and purple cosmetic product she had her fingers wrapped around.

 Using the barely-there clothing to showcase her perfect caramel complexion, Yazmin reveals in the caption that the purpose of the sultry snapshot was to promote a spray tan product.

 According to Yazmin, Norvell is the only brand of tanning supply she is willing to use.
-Oukhellou goes on to gush about how conveient the spray tan product can be for someone who doesn’t have a lot of time to get ready as it can be applied and ready to go in as little as an hour.
+Oukhellou goes on to gush about how convenient the spray tan product can be for someone who doesn’t have a lot of time to get ready as it can be applied and ready to go in as little as an hour.

 In just 24 hours, Yazmin’s 480,000 Instagram followers wasted no time showering the photo with over 17,000 likes and nearly 40 comments.